Do not overfill the fuel tank. The pressure in an overfilled tank may cause leakage and lead to fuel spray and fire.

 The fuel system may be under pressure.
 If you hear a hissing sound near the fuel filler inlet, do not refuel until the sound stops.
 Otherwise, fuel may spray out, which could cause serious personal injury.

-Fuels can cause serious injury or death if misused or mishandled.
+Automotive fuels can cause serious injury or death if misused or mishandled.

 Fuel may contain benzene, which is a cancer-causing agent.